 Some experts and appliance manufacturers go colder, though.

 The University of Nebraska’s Institute of Agriculture and Natural Resources (IANR), for example, recommends that fridge temps be set between 34 and 40 degrees.
 Samsung says the ideal temperature for French-door fridges is 37 degrees.

-The IANR recommends that freezers be set to zero degrees, noting that food deteriorates more quickly when stored at higher temperatures.
+Like the FDA, the IANR recommends that freezers be set to zero degrees, noting that frozen food deteriorates more quickly when stored at higher temperatures.

 2. Reorganize the fridge, freezer or pantry

 If you frequently forget about the items in the bottom of your fridge or the back of your pantry shelves, reorganize.
 Or, try an organizational aid like a lazy Susan.

 For example, a reader noted the following in the blog The Kitchn:

 “I was always forgetting my perishables in the veg drawers, etc. So I put the stuff that needs to be cooked on the top shelf, and the jars, nuts, flours in the produce drawers.
 This helped a lot.”